In 1973 I was fresh out of art school and living in San Francisco.

 In my early work at JPL, I was able select colors from a total color-space of 16.7 million colors, but I was restricted by the hardware to working with only 256 of them at a time.

-That situation changed in 1985, when the lab got a major equipment upgrade that let me access the whole color spectrum at once, which opened the path to pictures like Mar.
+That situation changed in 1985, when the lab got a major equipment upgrade that let me access the whole color spectrum at once, which opened the door to pictures like Mar.

 Before I started building immersive worlds, I’d tended to think of composing images in terms of a frame of reference.
 But once I was able to erase the frame and wander around inside a visual database, I began to think of bits in terms of evolving data structures.
 By changing a number here and tweaking a parameter there, I could initiate processes that unfolded over time.

 In 1988 JPL cut the Graphics Lab’s funding.
 Everyone who’d made the lab “the lab” either left or was reassigned to another group.
-The place devolved into an eerie ghost lab, full of humming machines with no one to tend them.
+The place devolved into an eerie Flying Dutchman of the computer world, full of humming machines with no one to tend them.
 The only human presence besides me was a security guard who occasionally poked his head in on his nightly rounds.

 THE APPLE LABS